-The Sierra Nevada yellow-legged frog occurs in the Sierra Nevada from Plumas Co. to Fresno Co.
-What was once known as the mountain yellow-legged frog, with a range including the Sierra Nevada and mountains in southern California, is now recognized as two species.
-Populations north of a ridge dividing the middle and south forks of the Kings River and those east of the Sierra Nevada crest are considered to be the Sierra Nevada yellow-legged frog (Vredenburg et al. 2007).
-Elevation range in the Sierra extends from 1370 m (4500 ft) to over 3650 m (11980 ft) (Jennnings and Hayes 1994).
-This species is associated with streams, lakes and ponds in montane riparian, lodgepole pine, subalpine conifer, and wet meadow habitats.
+The Southern mountain yellow-legged frog occurs in the Sierra Nevada from Fresno Co. to Kern Co.
+In southern California, isolated populations exist in the San Gabriel, San Bernardino, and San Jacinto Mts.
+This species was once known as the mountain yellow-legged frog with a range extending throughout the Sierra Nevada as far north as Plumas Co., but populations north of a ridge dividing the middle and south forks of the Kings River are now considered to be a new species -- Rana sierrae, the Sierra Nevada yellow-legged frog (Vredenburg et al. 2007).
+Elevation range in the Sierra extends from 1370 m (4500 ft) to over 3650 m (11980 ft) and in southern California from 370 m (1200 ft) to 2290 m (7500 ft) (Jennnings and Hayes 1994).
+In the Sierra, this species is associated with streams, lakes and ponds in montane riparian, lodgepole pine, subalpine conifer, and wet meadow habitats.
+In southern California, populations are restricted to streams in ponderosa pine, montane hardwood-conifer, and montane riparian habitats.